J3RN/game-of-evolution/README.md

 - Should contain all non-creature game logic
 - Creates the board
-- Creates species and individuals and places them on the board
+- Creates individuals and places them on the board
 - Redraws the game
 - Restarts the game when it is "over", as defined above